arsh7023/online-whatif/INSTALL.md

 ## Service dependencies

 We run WhatIf on the following infrustructure, which means it's well tested and known to run well on it.
 If you know what you're doing, you can of course swap out any of these pieces for their equivalents.
-* A Linux OS, currently we test on Ubuntu 14.04 but most other current distributions should work.
+* A Linux OS, currently we test on Ubuntu 14.04 server but most other current distributions should work.
 * PostgreSQL 9.1 or higher with PostGIS extentions
 * Java and Tomcat application server
 * CouchDB 1.2 or higher
 * GeoServer 2.2 or higher
 * Apache HTTPD
 * [Workbenchauth](https://github.com/AURIN/workbenchauth)
+* Postfix MTA

 A valid SSL certificate and matching domain, while not required, make things less confusing for users as they won't have to click past any browser warnings